Qiuyanglin/lins-lab/content/post/2026fudan/_index.en.md

   caption: "School of Microelectronics, Fudan University"
 ---

 Qiuyang Lin will join the **School of Microelectronics at Fudan University** in 2026 as an **Assistant Professor and Ph.D.
-Supervisor**, and established the **Biomedical Integrated Circuits and Systems Laboratory**.
+Supervisor**, and establish the **Biomedical Integrated Circuits and Systems Laboratory**.

 <!--more-->